"The curriculum is outstanding and includes a rich emphasis on the arts and sport."

 Balshaw Lane's Connected Curriculum

 At Balshaw Lane, we strive to provide an engaging and motivating curriculum, alongside our aim for high academic standards.
 We design our curriculum around 'connectors' which link together the learning in different subjects.
 We find that this makes the learning more meaningful for the children and helps them to make connections to their own experiences and to 'real life'.

 The links below explain about our Reading and Phonics work, as well as our Connected Curriculum.
 There are also copies of the termly Curriculum Letters which go out to each class.

 Further curriculum information can be found by following the links below to the DfE's National Curriculum and Early Years curriculum.

 At Balshaw Lane, we ensure that our curriculum is accessible to all children.
 We make reasonable adjustments on an individual basis for children with SEND.
 This may also include adjustments for parents who have SEND so that they can fully support their child.

 Our Equality Policy and Accessibility Plan detail how we consider protected characteristics in our curriculum and facilities.
-Both can be found in the Key Information> Policies section.
+Both can be found on the Policies and Procedures page.